 The Federal Direct Parent PLUS Loan enables parents of dependent students to receive funds directly from the U.S. Department of Education.
 As in the case of other Direct Loans, the Department is the lender rather than a bank, and loan proceeds are delivered through UW-Eau Claire.
 For loans disbursed prior to July 1, 2006 the interest rate is variable and is adjusted each year.
 It will never exceed 9 percent.
 For loans disbursed on or after July 1, 2006 and before July 1, 2013 the interest rate is fixed at 7.9%.
-PLUS loans disbursed this year between July 1, 2013 and June 30, 2014 the interest rate will be fixed at 6.41%.
+PLUS loans disbursed between July 1, 2013 and June 30, 2014 the interest rate will be fixed at 6.41%.
+PLUS loans disbursed for the academic year between July 1, 2014 and June 30, 2015 will be fixed at 7.21%.
 A 4.288 % origination fee is charged by the federal government on these loans.
 Like the Unsubsidized William D. Ford Federal Direct Loan, the interest begins to accumulate on the date of the first loan disbursement.

 Parents may borrow up to the amount of their child's educational costs (as set by the Financial Aid Office) minus any other financial aid he or she may receive.
 Financial need is not considered when determining eligibility.